High Performers vs. High Potentials: What’s the Difference?

 Written by Sheu Quen

-High Potential Employees, or simply HiPos, are often called an organization’s diamonds in the rough.
+High Potential Employees, or simply HiPos, are often called an organisation’s diamonds in the rough.
 This is because whilst high-performing employees are easy to spot, HiPos need to be searched for.
-But once discovered and taken care of correctly, brings high value to their organization.
+But once discovered and taken care of correctly, brings high value to their organisation.
 HiPos are said to bring more than twice the ROI as average employees do.
-But, organizations often miss HiPos due to a lack of systems, frameworks, or tools.
+But, organisations often miss HiPos due to a lack of systems, frameworks, or tools.
 Here, we explore the differences between performers and potentials.

 Pareto’s Indication of High Potentials